ADVISORI Logo

 SBOM Creation & Management

 The Software Bill of Materials is the cornerstone of CRA compliance.
 We support you in introducing automated SBOM generation into your build pipelines, establish processes for continuous maintenance and updating, and integrate vulnerability feeds for proactive risk management.
-This ensures you always know which components are contained in your products – and which vulnerabilities are relevant.
+This way, you always know which components are in your products – and which vulnerabilities are relevant.

 Vulnerability Management & Incident Response

 The CRA requires systematic vulnerability management throughout the entire product lifecycle.
 We design and implement processes for the detection, assessment, and remediation of vulnerabilities, establish coordinated disclosure procedures, and prepare you for the reporting obligations to ENISA that apply from September 2026.
-Includes playbooks for security incidents.
+Including playbooks for security incidents.

 Secure Software Development Lifecycle (SSDLC)